 If you’re determined to have a centered logo on your website, don’t worry — it can still be done.
 Make sure it’s paired with a simple navigation bar that allows the design to shine, as seen on Ollie Quinn.

 Once your logo is in a prime spot on your website, there are a few common design mistakes to watch out for that can negatively impact your brand.

 When it comes to logo placement on a website, these elements may seem trivial.
 However, they can have repercussions on your bottom line if potential customers click away from your site (or fail to remember you).

 If your logo is too small, someone visiting your site may not be able to distinguish your logo elements at a glance or read your company name.

-With Tokyo Smoke, we see what can happen when text within a logo gets lost when the design is scaled down.
+With this yoga website, we see what can happen when text within a logo gets lost when the design is scaled down.

 To avoid legibility problems, consider using a symbol-only version of your design on your favicon and any smaller places where your logo shows up.